return42/sphkerneldoc/linux_src_doc/drivers/net/phy/phy_c.rst

 -----------

 The PHY infrastructure can run a state machine which tracks whether the PHY is starting up, negotiating, etc.  This function starts the timer which tracks the state of the PHY.
 If you want to maintain your own state machine, do not call this function.

 .. _`phy_trigger_machine`:

 phy_trigger_machine
 ===================

-.. c:function:: void phy_trigger_machine(struct phy_device *phydev)
+.. c:function:: void phy_trigger_machine(struct phy_device *phydev, bool sync)

     trigger the state machine to run

     :param struct phy_device \*phydev:
         the phy_device struct

+    :param bool sync:
+        indicate whether we should wait for the workqueue cancelation

 .. _`phy_trigger_machine.description`: